Mark Metz, County Attorney

 Dear Petition signers, thank you for your love and support of Prince!
-On Tuesday, September 18, 2018, we delivered the Petition Letter, all your signatures and comments, and a detailed red flags document to the US Attorney Erica H. MacDonald, Carver County Attorney Mark Metz, Carver County Sheriff's Office, Brian K. McKnight, Special Agent in Charge, US Drug Enforcement and other govt. officials.
-We will follow up to ensure that action is taken.
-May God continue to bless you and your families!
+On Tuesday, September 18, 2018, we delivered the Petition Letter, all your signatures and comments, and a detailed red flags document to the US Attorney Erica H. MacDonald, Carver County Attorney Mark Metz, Carver County Sheriff's Office, Brian K. McKnight, Special Agent in Charge, US DEA and other govt. officials.
+Please visit our blog for news and updates on the Petition: https://justicetruthforprince.blogspot.com/

 Dear Petition Signers: The Petition Team has moved the Petition Delivery Date to Tuesday, September 18th, 2018.
 The Petition signature cutoff date and time is now Midnight PST on Friday, September 7th, 2018.
 We will notify the Government officials, and the Media by call, email and/or in writing.
 People who have not signed the Petition can still do so until Friday, September 7th, 2018.
 Thank you!

 Dear Petition Signers, on September 12, 2018, a small Team representing the Petition Team and all signatories will visit the offices of various Federal, State and Local Government officials to present the Petition that most of you have so kindly signed.
 The Petition Team will issue a Press Release to the Media to be released on Sept 12th, 2018.
 We thank all of you for your love and support of Prince.
 May God continue to bless you and your family!